 Oxybenzone has been accused of penetrating skin, disrupting the endocrine’s systems, killing coral reefs, and even cause allergies.
 Are all charges true?
 And if they are, is Oxybenzone as dangerous as critics make it out to be?
 Let’s find out:

 Can Oxybenzone Penetrate Skin?

-For example, we know that in vitro (in a Petri dish), Oxybenzone has estrogenic activity.
+- A 2011 study has found that In vitro (in a Petri dish), Oxybenzone has estrogenic activity.
 But using sunscreen with Ozybenzone hasn’t.

 Does Oxybenzone Destroy Coral Reef?

 You’re probably heard that Hawaii has banned Oxybenzone in sunscreen because it kills coral reef.
 But is that really true or just another case of misunderstood science?
 Some in-vitro (on a Petri dish) studies show that Oxybenzone causes coral bleaching.